JRMeyer/jrmeyer.github.io/_posts/2016-09-12-Using-built-GMM-model-Kaldi.markdown

 ### final.mdl

-Next, you need a trained acoustic model, such as **final.mdl**.
+Next, you need a trained GMM acoustic model, such as **final.mdl**.
 This should have been produced in your training phase, and should be located somewhere like **egs/your-model/your-model-1/exp/triphones_deldel/final.mdl**.
 It doesn't make too much sense to a human, but here's what the head of the file looks like:

 {% highlight bash %}
 josh@yoga:~/git/kaldi/egs/kgz/kyrgyz-model/experiment/triphones_deldel$ head final.mdl